Sigmund Rolat: Philanthropy

-Sigmund Rolat is one of the prime financial supporters and ambassadors for the restoration of Polish Jewry's place in Polish and world history.
-Currently, Rolat's chief philanthropic endeavor is Polin, The Museum of the History of Polish Jews.
-He is a founding donor of this important museum built on the site of the Warsaw Ghetto, and serves as the Chairman of the North American Council of the museum.
-He is a longtime supporter of Yad Vashem and the American Society for Yad Vashem.
-He has achieved the status of Builder at Yad Vashem, Jerusalem by donating generously and often.
-He has also been recognized for the generous donation of the works of Private Tolkatchev as well as other artwork to Yad Vashem's collection.
+Sigmund Rolat was one of the prime financial supporters and ambassadors for the restoration of Polish Jewry's place in Polish and world history.
+Towards the end of his life, Rolat's chief philanthropic endeavor was Polin, The Museum of the History of Polish Jews.
+He was a founding donor of this important museum built on the site of the Warsaw Ghetto, and served as the Chairman of the North American Council of the museum.
+He was a longtime supporter of Yad Vashem and the American Society for Yad Vashem.
+He achieved the status of Builder at Yad Vashem, Jerusalem by donating generously and often.
+He was also recognized for the generous donation of the works of Private Tolkatchev as well as other artwork to Yad Vashem's collection.

-A lover of the arts, Rolat is a key supporter of the annual Jewish Culture Festival in Kraków, a patron of Warsaw's Singer Jewish Culture Festival, the honorary Chairman of the Friends of the Jewish Culture Festival Association, the sponsor of the 8th Edition of the Bronislaw Huberman Violin Festival in Częstochowa, and a supporter of both the Bronislaw Huberman Częstochowa Philharmonic and the Grand Theater – National Opera in Warsaw.
+A lover of the arts, Rolat was a key supporter of the annual Jewish Culture Festival in Kraków, a patron of Warsaw's Singer Jewish Culture Festival, the honorary Chairman of the Friends of the Jewish Culture Festival Association, the sponsor of the 8th Edition of the Bronislaw Huberman Violin Festival in Częstochowa, and a supporter of both the Bronislaw Huberman Częstochowa Philharmonic and the Grand Theater – National Opera in Warsaw.